google/generative-ai-docs/examples/gemini/python/docs-agent/README.md

 **Figure 1**.
 Docs Agent uses a vector database to retrieve context for augmenting prompts.

-Docs Agent apps are designed to be easily set up and configured in a Linux environment.
+The Docs Agent chatbot web app is designed to be easily set up and configured in a Linux environment.
 If you want to set up and launch the Docs Agent chat app on your host machine, check out the [Set up Docs Agent][set-up-docs-agent] section below.

+## Docs Agent tasks

+Docs Agent's `agent runtask` command allows you to run pre-defined chains of prompts, which are referred to as **tasks**.
+These tasks simplify complex interactions by defining a series of steps that the Docs Agent will execute.
+The tasks are defined in `.yaml` files stored in the [`tasks`][tasks-dir] directory of your Docs Agent project.
+The tasks are designed to be reusable and can be used to automate common workflows, such as generating release notes, updating documentation, or analyzing complex information.

+To set up and run the `agent runtask` command, see [Set up Docs Agent CLI][cli-readme].

-### Summary of features
+## Summary of features

-The following list summarizes the tasks and features supported by Docs Agent:
+The list below summarizes the tasks and features supported by Docs Agent:

 - **Process Markdown**: Split Markdown files into small plain text chunks.
 (See [Docs Agent chunking process][chunking-process].)